Biden: 1M sign up for health care during special enrollment - WTMJ

 WASHINGTON (AP) — President Joe Biden said Tuesday that 1 million Americans had signed up for health insurance under “Obamacare” during a special enrollment period for those needing coverage during the coronavirus pandemic.

-Biden reopened the HealthCare.gov insurance markets in February for a special six-month sign-up opportunity that will go through Aug.
-15. His coronavirus relief package also boosted taxpayer subsidies, making the coverage a much better deal for new and current customers.
+Biden reopened the HealthCare.gov insurance markets in February for a special six-month sign-up opportunity.

 “Health care is a right, not a privilege — and ensuring that every single American has access to the quality, affordable health care they need is a national imperative,” he said in a statement.